chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

 ..
-This page is the Chef 12 server install page, for high availabilty in AWS.
+This page is the Chef 12 server install page, for high availability in AWS.

 =====================================================
 High Availability: DRBD (DEPRECATED)